GarvitKumar854/Sigma-Web-Development/40_JavaScript_Events/README.md

 Event bubbling allows for efficient event handling by using event delegation and ensures that events can be managed effectively in complex DOM hierarchies.

 ## `removeEventListener`
-The removeEventListener method removes a previously attached event handler from an element, stopping it from being triggered by future events.
+The removeEventListener method removes a previously attached event handler from an element, stopping it from being triggered by future events.<br>
 **Example:**
 ```js
 function handleClick() {